Post45 Data Collective Tabular Data Style Guide

 birth_date unknown Unknown Information An author’s exact birth date is undocumented

-title_of_winning_book N/A Not Applicable to Subject An author won the award for their career rather than individual book
+title_of_winning_book not applicable Not Applicable to Subject An author won the award for their career rather than for an individual book

-notes NaN* Missing Information No applicable notes included by researcher
+notes missing Missing Information No applicable notes recorded by researcher

 Be sure to also check for outliers and inconsistencies across data.
 If a large chunk of data is missing (e.g. a specific date range), ensure that this is not due to a research gap on your end.
 Whatever the reason for a large data gap, your data essay provides a useful space to provide an explanation (and, if necessary, a reflection on its potential impact on analysis).